Canon 1Ds Mark II vs 4000D

 Feature comparison: Canon 1Ds Mark II vs 4000D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark II and the 4000D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark II offers a wider field of view (100%) than the one in the 4000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark II has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark II and Canon 4000D in connection with corresponding information for a sample of similar cameras.

 |Canon 1Ds Mark II»||optical||Y||2.0||230||fixed||n||8000||4.0||n||n||Canon 1Ds Mark II|